Landlord Electrical legislation 2020

 How often do I need to have an electrical check done?

-A standard EICR lasts five years.
+A standard electrical inspection condition report EICR lasts five years.

-I have an electrical certificate already, do I need to get a new one?
+I have an electrical certificate already; do I need to get a new one?

 This is unclear at the moment, due to the fact the 18th edition came out in 2019.
 The regulations seem to suggest a property should meet the standards of the 18th Edition of the Wiring Regulations.
 This does potential mean most current electrical certificates before the 18th edition may be invalid.

-Landlords should watch out for news if there is any regarding this issue.
+However, according to MHCLG, members should watch out for news if there is any regarding this issue.
 Sign-up for our free newsletter.

 How much does an electrical check cost?

 This depends on the electrician, the property, and the size of the property.
 The cost could range from £80 to £200.